Ukraine declares “the liberation of the entire Kyiv region from invaders”

 The International Committee of the Red Cross plans to try to reach Mariupol on Saturday to evacuate the residents.

-The Red Cross said it could not carry out the operation on Friday because it had not received assurances that the road was safe.
+The Red Cross said it might not carry out the operation on Friday because it had not received assurances that the road was safe.
 City authorities said the Russians had denied access to the city.

 The same humanitarian organization said a three-vehicle team and nine Red Cross staff members went to Mariupol on Saturday to help facilitate the safe evacuation of civilians.